unicefuganda/uSurvey/docs/deployment_guide.md

 Application Architecture
 ------------------------

 The diagram below depicts the basic architecture of uSurvey.
-While requests can be sent directly to uSurvey Application servers, we recommend you route this through a web server like Nginx so that static resources can be served more efficiently and any additional layer of performance tuning can be applied there.
+While requests can be sent directly to uSurvey Application servers, we recommend you route this through a web server like Nginx so that static resources can be served more efficiently and any additional layer of performance tuning or request routing can be applied there.

 ![uSurvey Architecture](./uSurvey-Software-Architecture.jpg)